-In addition it is:
+In addition it is the first:

 When developed industrially by the Australian firm Cochlear Ltd the multi-channel cochlear implant has brought hearing and speech understanding to some hundreds of thousands of severely-to-profoundly deaf people in more than 100 countries.
 The implants have also made it possible for children born deaf to develop speech and language enabling them to communicate effectively in a world of sound.